• Skip to primary navigation

 Fill the prepared bread cases with curry and serve.
 I like to add peas and a fresh green salad.

-If you prefer you could make a quick sambal by mixing 2 chopped tomatoes and 1 finely chopped onion with 2 tablespoons white vinegar, 1 teaspoon sugar and 1/2 teaspoon salt.
+If you prefer you could make a quick sambal by mixing 2 chopped tomatoes and 1 finely chopped onion with 2 tablespoons white vinegar, 1 teaspoon sugar and ½ teaspoon salt.
 Let this stand for half an hour before serving to give the flavours time to develop.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Can I freeze a Bunny Chow?

-You can freeze the cooked curry, but don’t freeze it in the bread cases – make those fresh when you need them.
+You can freeze the cooked curry, but don't freeze it in the breadcases - make those fresh when you need them.

 You can keep the curry for up to three months in a suitable container in the freezer.

-To use, allow to defrost for a few hours in the fridge, or defrost it in the microwave.
+To use, allow it to defrost for a few hours in the fridge, or defrost it in the microwave.

 Heat in a saucepan on the stove until piping hot.